Background on placing a regulated product on the market

 The FSA with Food Standards Scotland (FSS) will carry out a risk analysis process for regulated products and provide advice to ministers, who will decide whether the product can be placed on the market in England, Wales and Scotland.
 When a decision is made to authorise a product, this will mean a change to the legislation.
 The legislation will set out how the product can be used and any associated conditions of use.

-Our risk assessment will be carried out in accordance with the requirements of retained EU law and the guidance previously developed by EFSA.
+Our risk assessment will be carried out in accordance with the requirements of assimilated law and the guidance previously developed by EFSA.
 For more details on what you’ll need to supply with your application for each product type, read our guidance for regulated product applicants.

 After you submit your application, we will carry out initial checks to make sure it contains all the necessary information.
 We will then carry out an assessment to decide if the product or process is safe to be placed on the market in England, Wales and Scotland.
 This will involve risk assessment by one of our Joint Expert Groups and/or Scientific Advisory Committees and a consideration of other legitimate factors (for example, risks to the environment).
 These will be combined to form an evidence package.